 Mind Blown.

 Even better?
-Make it into sugar-free dark chocolate peanut butter cups.
+Make it into DARK chocolate peanut butter cups.

 These homemade peanut butter cups are best stored in the freezer or fridge.
 Since there is no cocoa butter or any other filler ingredients, they melt fairly easily.